TheOdinProject/curriculum/computer_science/project_trees.md

+### Introduction

+In our previous project, we were challenged with the implementation of a `Linked List` and `Nodes`; and we have learned just how instrumental `Nodes` are in creating a `Linked List`.
+Now we're back with our deadly `Nodes` knowledge and we're ready to take on `Linked Lists` much bigger cousins, the `Tree`.
+In this project, we shall first do a relatively straightforward task in implementing a `Binary Search Tree`.

+Afterwards, we will be tackling a classic Chess related challenge, which *could* be treated like a `tree`, or like *yet another data structure* similar to trees.

+Good luck, and be persistent.
+This will be a challenging exercise.

 ### Project 1: Binary Search Trees

 You have learned about [binary search trees](http://en.wikipedia.org/wiki/Binary_search_tree) -- where you take a group of data items and turn them into a tree full of nodes where each left node is "lower" than each right node.
 The tree starts with the "root node" and any node with no children is called a "leaf node".
 You have also learned about tree traversal algorithms like breadth-first and depth-first.